shkawada/mini-DST/v3/memo.md

 Input DST files: physics validation samples produced with iLCSoft v02-01-02. see sample.txt for full path.

-Output mini-DST files: planning to upload on DESYCLOUD
+Output mini-DST files: uploaded on [DESY cloud](https://desycloud.desy.de/index.php/s/YR5HB9DTBiLzSHi)

 The next table shows that which original DST files are used to produce mini-DST files.
 |File No|processID|physics process|